maximenkooo/JSPrediction/README.md

 JSPridiction
 ========================
-This case contains the implementation of a model for binary classification customer requests without personal Information.
+This case contains the implementation of a model for binary classification fraud without personal Information.
 Some label information are unknown.

 ### Install